TedHusted/awake/awake.md/awake.md

 	The message included a secure link to a presentation.

-Alisi: Let me take your analysis to the Vanir High Counsel.
+Alisi: Let me take your analysis to the Vanir council.
 There is a meeting today.

 Titan: Are the Vanir a humanoid species?